dykaplan/face_py/README.md

 Navigate to the photos section where a single photo is visible and run bot.getall().

-You may change the time.sleep(t) command as necessary based on your machine's connetivity speed.
+You may change the time.sleep(t) command as necessary based on your machine's connectivity speed.